naftalib/SeferTorahProgress/README.md

 I created a generic display card component which is used to represent each column of a Torah scroll.
 The display card pulls data about the status of the column from the data array and displays the following points of info;

 Using the .map function I have all the amudim being displayed on the page.
 After each one is completed they are updated in the data file.
-This way the buyer can see where the project is holding.
+This way the buyer ges a visual representation of where the project is holding.